Our complete gay travel guide to Sitges including the best gay hangouts, places to stay, bars and clubs, things to do & more.

 We found that Sitges has way more bars than clubs.
 Whilst most bars/cafes are open till around 2/3.00am and morph into a dancing area later in the evening, if you're looking for a place to party afterwards, we recommend checking out these clubs:

-Organic Dance Club (permanently closed – updated September 2021)
+Organic Dance Club (list as permanently closed – updated March 2022)

 Simply put, the weekends are the best nights.
 Pounding dance beats mixed with fierce drag artists vogueing the house down make up the Organic Dance Club.
 Some of the best nights are their foam parties on Wednesday and Sunday evenings, which get going from around 2am.
 Organic is only open Friday-Monday (and Wednesday when there's a foam party on) from around midnight until 6am.
 It's located at Carrer Bonaire, 12.